oystercracker/bisque/README.md

 module.exports = manifest;
 ```

+A complete JSON schema for the Bisque manifest is located in `schemas/manifest.js`.

 In the same directory, a file called `language-model` will also appear and include some basic intent names.
 Notice how it is required in the `manifest.js`.

 It should look something like this: